– Main Page –

-This problem-solving task helps students understand how the <Move> programming block turns the robot.
-By modeling the robot’s turning, students gain contextualized and spatialized experiences with measurement, geometry, fractions, percentages, data collecting, data interpretation, and more.
+Understanding how the programming block turns the robot requires mathematical problem-solving skills.
+When students model the robot’s turning, they gain contextualized and spatialized experiences with measurement, shape and space, patterns and relations, fractions, percentages, data collecting, data interpretation, and more.

 <Move Steering> Block

-Students will mathematically model how the <Move> Programming Block on the Lego Mindstorms Education software turns the robot.
-In doing so, students engage with mathematical concepts of Grades 4-7 that include: Operations and algebraic thinking, fractions, measurement of data, geometry, as well as ratios and proportional relationships.
+Students mathematically model how the <Move> Programming Block on the Lego Mindstorms Education software turns the robot.
+In doing so, students learn about mathematical concepts of Grades 4-7 such as operations and algebraic thinking, fractions, measurement of data, shape and space, as well as ratios and proportional relationships.

-The Move Steering task also promotes student engagement, reasoning, collaboration, communication, use of appropriate tools, finding patterns and regularity, and persistence in problem solving.
+The Move Steering Task promotes student engagement, reasoning, collaboration, communication, use of appropriate tools, finding patterns and regularity, and persistence in problem solving.

 - EV3 robot built according to the instruction manual